-- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.310 ON.315, in an emission report prepared for a calendar year in respect of nitric acid production at a facility: - (b) Report the - (1) total annual quantity of N2O emissions, expressed in tonnes (t); and - (2) total annual quantity of nitric acid produced, expressed in tonnes (t). - (c) Any person who operates a facility where there is abatement downtime shall report the - (1) annual weighted average N2O emission factor, expressed in kilograms (kg) of N2O/tonnes (t) of nitric acid (nitric acid as 100% acid basis); - (2) annual weighted average abatement factor of N2O abatement technology per acid train, expressed as a fraction of annual nitric acid production per train in which abatement technology is operating; and - (3) destruction efficiency of N2O abatement technology used on nitric acid train, expressed as per cent of N2O removed from air stream, by type of abatement technology and shall includedocumentation demonstrating how process knowledge was used to estimate destruction efficiency, if not specified by the manufacturer or estimated using Equation 9-3 of Canada's Greenhouse Gas Quantification Requirements (GGQR). - (d) Any person who operates a facility where the NOx abatement is integrated within the operating process and cannot be bypassed shall report the annual weighted average N2O emission factor, expressed in kilograms (kg) of N2O/tonnes (t) of nitric acid, 100% acid base. - (e) Any person who operates a facility with stacks monitored by CEMS may use the annual emissions data from CEMS to report the emissions under paragraph (a)(1).
-The person shall indicate where CEMS is being used to calculate emissions.
+- (a) The person shall set out the following information, calculated for the calendar year using SQM ON.310 ON.315, in an emission report prepared for a calendar year in respect of nitric acid production at a facility: - (b) Report the - (1) total annual quantity of N2O emissions, expressed in tonnes (t); and - (2) total annual quantity of nitric acid produced, expressed in tonnes (t). - (c) Any person who operates a facility where there is abatement downtime shall report the - (1) annual weighted average N2O generation factor, measured upstream of N2O abatement, expressed in kilograms (kg) of N2O/tonnes (t) of nitric acid (nitric acid as 100 per cent acid basis); - (2) annual weighted average abatement factor of N2O abatement technology per acid train, expressed as a fraction of annual nitric acid production per train in which abatement technology is operating; and - (3) destruction efficiency of N2O abatement technology used on nitric acid train, expressed as per cent of N2O removed from air stream, by type of abatement technology and shall include documentation demonstrating how process knowledge was used to estimate destruction efficiency, if not specified by the manufacturer or estimated using Equation 9-3 of the GGQR. - (d) Any person who operates a facility where the N2O abatement is integrated within the operating process and cannot be bypassed shall report the annual weighted average N2O emission factor, measured from the final stack gas stream downstream of N2O abatement, expressed in kilograms (kg) of N2O/tonnes (t) of nitric acid, 100 per cent acid base. - (e) Any person subject to this SQM who operates a facility with stacks monitored by a CEMS may use the annual emissions data from the CEMS to report the emissions under paragraph (b)(1).
+This shall not include the emissions information specified for a CEMS in ON.20.
+The person shall indicate where a CEMS is being used to calculate emissions.

-- (f) Total CO2 emissions from the reducing agents used in the non-selective catalytic reduction units (tonnes CO2), calculated using ON.313(b). - (g) Total CH4 emissions from unreacted methane in reducing agents used in the non-selective catalytic reduction unit (tonnes CH4), calculate using ON.313(b).
+- (f) Total CO2 emissions from the reducing agents used in the non-selective catalytic reduction units (expressed in tonnes of CO2), calculated using ON.313(b). - (g) Total CH4 emissions from unreacted methane in reducing agents used in the non-selective catalytic reduction unit (expressed in tonnes of CH4), calculate using ON.313(b).

-- (a) Calculate nitric acid production emissions using the greenhouse gas quantification methods (GGQM) in section 9.A of GGQR. - (b) The person shall determine the annual emissions of CO2 and CH4 from reducing agents used in the non-selective catalytic reduction (NSCR) unit using Equations 310-1 and 310-2 of this section.
+- (a) Calculate nitric acid production emissions using the GGQM in section 9.A of the GGQR. - (b) The person shall determine the annual emissions of CO2 and CH4 from reducing agents used in the non-selective catalytic reduction (NSCR) unit using Equations 310-1 and 310-2 of this section.

-$$E{ra\CO2} = Q_a \times (1 - M_s) \times C_a \times 3.664$$ Equation 310-1
+$$E{ra\ CO2} = Q_a \times (1 - M_s) \times C_a \times 3.664$$

-$$E{ra\CH4} = Q_a \times (M_s) \times C{CH4}$$ Equation 310-2
+$$E{ra_CH4} = Q_a \times (M_s) \times C{CH4}$$